Koornmarktspoort

 The Koornmarktspoort is city gate in Kampen, Overijssel, the Netherlands.
 It was originally part of the city wall and is the oldest of the Kampen city gates.

 History

-The central block and gate are fourteenth century and the two towers facing the river are probably from a later date.
+The central block and gate date from the fourteenth century while the two towers facing the river are probably from a later date.
 The rear of the building opens on the Koornmarkt (wheat market square), and the front faces the river IJssel.